ahmedelkarami/Configurations_and_labs/README.md

 ---

-# Oracle Database Versions: A Technical Reference Guide for DBAs
+# ***Oracle Database Versions: A Technical Reference Guide for DBAs***

-Welcome to the **Oracle Database Versions: A Technical Reference Guide for DBAs** repository!
+Welcome to the ***Oracle Database Versions = A Technical Reference Guide for DBAs***  repository!
 This repository contains a comprehensive guide to understanding Oracle Database versions, their features, and best practices for upgrading, migrating, and optimizing databases.
 Each chapter is provided as a Markdown file, making it easy to read and navigate.

 ---